Study of decoherence in radial local phonon hopping within trapped-ion string: Abstract

 \section{Abstract}

 We systematically investigate local phonon hopping in the radial direction of a linear trapped-ion string.
-We measure the decay of hopping as a function of key trap parameters and analyze the results in terms of the decay time and the number of oscillations.
-We attribute the loss of coherence to nonlinear coupling between different modes.
-Despite quantitative differences, the overall trends in our numerical simulations are similar to those of the experimental results.
-This work establishes a method for evaluating phonon hopping coherence and provides insight into the underlying decoherence mechanisms.
+We measure the decay of phonon hopping as a function of key trap parameters and analyze the results in terms of the decay time and the number of oscillations.
+We attribute the loss of coherence to both nonlinear mode coupling and environmental electric-potential noise.
+Numerical simulations incorporating these effects are performed and compared with the experimental results.
+This work establishes a method for evaluating phonon hopping coherence and provides insight into decoherence mechanisms in radial local-phonon dynamics.